joomla/accessibility/docs/testing/testing-single-page.md

 * Are the links highlighted (eg underlined, marked with an icon)?
 * Are there "click here", "read more", "link to..." links?
 * Do graphic links have alternate text?
-* Are there uppercase, URL addresses, emotion icons used in links?
+* Are there uppercase URL addresses or emotion icons used in links?
 * Is there a warning before opening new windows?
 * Do download links provide helpful information?
 * Are the pagination links (paging) understandable?